-Graduate students at the San José State University School of Information are encouraged to get involved in the student chapters of professional associations.
+Graduate students at the San José State University School of Information are highly encouraged to participate in the student chapters of professional associations and special interest groups.
 It’s a great way to meet peers, gain experience for resume building, and network.

 The SJSU iSchool’s student chapters have won numerous awards recognizing their excellence and their innovative approach to serving online students.
 The ASIS&T Student Chapter has been named the association’s Student Chapter of the Year.
 The SLA Student Chapter has received the organization’s Student Group Certificate of Merit for Innovative Programming.
 The SLA Student Chapter was the only U.S. student group to be recognized for the 2014/2015 academic year.
 In addition, the ALA Student Chapter was named 2014 Student Chapter of the Year.

 Many of the school’s student groups host meet-ups, special events, and networking opportunities – both virtual and in-person.
 Check the SJSU iSchool Facebook page often for updates about upcoming events and the Pinterest board for fun pins.
-The SJSU iSchool student groups also have their own websites, blogs and social pages.
+The SJSU iSchool student groups also have their own social media.
 In addition, the student-run Student Research Journal editorial team manages a Student Resource blog.